mcagov/beacons/README.md

     ```
 - Start up the applications in development mode, with backing services
   - ```bash
-    # From the root of this repository
+    # From the root of this repository≠
     make serve
     ```